Contents

 • The package depends on an unstable version of the Dart or Flutter SDK.

-As described in semantic versioning, to make a prerelease of a version you append a suffix to the version.
-For example, to make a prerelease of version 2.0.0 you might use the version 2.0.0-dev.1.
-Later, when you release version 2.0.0, it will take precedence over all 2.0.0-XXX prereleases.
+As described in semantic versioning, to make a prerelease of a version, append a suffix to the version.
+For example, to make a prerelease of version 2.0.0, you might use the version 2.0.0-dev.1.
+Later, when you release version 2.0.0, it takes precedence over all 2.0.0-XXX prereleases.

-Because pub prefers stable releases when available, users of a prerelease package might need to change their dependency constraints.
-For example, if a user wants to test prereleases of version 2.1, then instead of ^2.0.0 or ^2.1.0 they might specify ^2.1.0-dev.1.
+As pub prefers stable releases when available, users of a prerelease package might need to change their dependency constraints.
+For example, if a user wants to test prereleases of version 2.1.0, then instead of ^2.0.0 or ^2.1.0 they might specify ^2.1.0-dev.1.

-When a prerelease is published to pub.dev, the package page displays links to both the prerelease and the stable release.
+When you publish a prerelease to pub.dev, the package page displays links to both the prerelease and the stable release.
 The prerelease doesn't affect the analysis score, show up in search results, or replace the package README.md and documentation.

 #